panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 ### CRF for structured prediction on top of logits

-CRFs are undirected graphical models for structured prediction that model the conditional distribution $P(y \| x)$, where $y$ are the output variables and $x$ the observed variables, as the product of some factors subject to normalization, $P(\mathbf{y}\|\mathbf{x}) \propto \prod_f f(\mathbf{y}, \mathbf{x})$.
-In our case the observed variables are the logits and the output variables is the final reconstruction.
-The CRF represent the probability distribution as a the product of some local factors each of which depends on a subset of variables.
+_CRFs_ are undirected graphical models for structured prediction that model the conditional distribution $P(y \| x)$, where $y$ are the output variables and $x$ the observed variables, as the product of some factors, each of which depends on a subset of variables, subject to normalization, $P(\mathbf{y}\|\mathbf{x}) \propto \prod_f f(\mathbf{y}, \mathbf{x})$.
+In our case the observed variables are the logits and the output variables is the final discretized reconstruction.

-We can view the node and edge attributes as random variables which have some dependencies e.g. a carbon node can have at most 4 bonds.
-We aim to always predict valid molecules by performing structured prediction on the undirected CRF.
+We can view the node and edge attributes as random variables which have some dependencies e.g. a Carbon node can have at most $4$ bonds.
+We aim to always predict valid molecules by performing structured prediction on the undirected _CRF_.

 {% include image.html url="molgraphlearning/fc.png" description="Example factor graph of an undirected graphical model. $s_1$..$s_5$ are the random variables and $f_1$..$f_5$ are the factors.
-Factors connect to random variables on which they depend on, and their product it proportional to the conditional distribution" %}
+Factors connect to random variables on which they depend on, and their product it proportional to the conditional distribution of output variables given the observed ones." %}

 Belief propagation is an algorithm that can be used for inference in undirected graphical models.
-The algorithm is outlined below (initialize messages, iteratively update, compute marginals).
+The algorithm is outlined below (initialize messages, iteratively update, compute marginals):

 $$
 \begin{align*}